Alexandra Lúgaro

 Alexandra Lúgaro Aponte (born June 10, 1981) is a Puerto Rican attorney, businesswoman, and politician who was a candidate for Governor of Puerto Rico during the 2016 and 2020 elections, finishing in third place both times.
 In 2016, running as an independent, Lúgaro obtained a total of 175,831 votes (11.13%).
 In 2020, Lúgaro ran as the candidate of the Movimiento Victoria Ciudadana.

 Early life and education

 Lúgaro was born in San Juan, Puerto Rico.
 She attended the High School of the University of Puerto Rico, graduating at the age of 15.
 At that age, she was admitted at the University of Puerto Rico, Río Piedras Campus where she received a bachelor's degree in business administration, with minors in finance, marketing, and economics.
 Afterwards, she also completed a Juris doctor.
-In 2014, Lúgaro completed a master's degree in Spanish law from the Complutense University of Madrid, where she finished her law degree.
+In 2014, Lúgaro obtained a master's degree in Spanish Law from the Complutense University of Madrid.

 Career

 Business

 Lúgaro has been practicing law since 2006.
 Before the 2016 elections, she was the Executive Director of The Metropolitan New School of America and of América Aponte & Associates, a company that was founded by her mother.
 Both companies work diverse tutorial programs in conversational English.
 After the elections Lúgaro started working as Don Omar's business manager and later started her own 1 hour radio talk show named "Lúgaro Sin Miedo" which was one of her campaign slogans.